-Now that the world has opened up again and you are back at work, the age-old question of “what to wear to work?” seems to come up.
-Particularly if you are doing a mix of in-office and work from home.
-This topic has been the subject of quite a few blogs and articles I have read recently and well, the verdict is out – it depends.
+With the workplace moving toward working in offices at least a few days a week – a mix of in-office and work from home, the age-old question of “what to wear to work?” seems to come up.
+This topic has been the subject of several articles I have read recently and questions asked during personal branding masterclasses.
+And the verdict is out – it depends.

-Generally, I think that smart business casual has been the “norm” for a while in the workplace.
-In the "new normal" now we’re back into workplace offices, I don't think it will change too much.
+Smart business casual has been the dress style for a while in the workplace.
+Moving back into workplace offices, I don't think it will change too much.
 The “dress for your day”, code has been in place in many organisations and with it comes a sense of freedom for many employees, yet others and some employers would prefer a look and style that is more on brand and in alignment with clients and customers expectations.

 Many businesses require a uniform, such as the club industry where I have done quite a bit of work, and other environments where a uniform is part of the brand image.
 It makes the decision of what to put on that day a lot easier.
 A uniform keeps it simple, with everyone in the organisation reflecting an appropriate visual look that is reflective of the professional brand image to visiting customers.